 - 2.18 The Interim SA Report (October 2016) included an appraisal of the Vision and Strategic Objectives for the Local Plan as well as an appraisal of: - five alternative options for the level of housing growth (housing target options); - three alternative options for the level of employment growth (employment target options); and - six alternative spatial options for distributing the growth within the District. - 2.19 The background paper 'How Much Housing Does Bassetlaw Need?' set out how the initial housing targets were identified.
 This was published by the Council as part of the 2016 Initial Draft Local Plan consultation.
 After the Interim SA Report was prepared, the sets of reasonable alternative options for the levels of housing changed, as a result of updated evidence being prepared - in particular, the publication of a Strategic Housing Needs Assessment (SHMA)7, a draft Economic Development Needs Assessment (EDNA)8, the standard methodology for calculating Objectively Assessed Need (OAN)9 and the updated household projections by the Office for National Statistics.
-The revised set of options was appraised in the SA of the Part 1 Draft Bassetlaw Plan (January 2019) and the findings were reproduced in the SA Reports for the Draft Bassetlaw Local Plan (January 2020) and the Draft Bassetlaw Local Plan (November 2020).
+The revised set of options was appraised in the SA of the Part 1 Draft Bassetlaw Plan (January 2019) and the findings were reproduced in the SA Reports published since then.
 In appraising the revised options for the January 2019 SA Report, regard was had to the updated significance criteria described in the previous section.
 The Council made a small number of changes to the options for the quantum of housing development during the preparation of the Draft Bassetlaw Local Plan (November 2020) and these were reflected in the appraisal work in the November 2020 SA Report.
-Further changes that have been made to the options for the quantum of housing development at the current stage of plan making are addressed in the appraisal work, which is now presented in Chapter 4 of this report. - 2.20 The Planning for Employment background paper10, available alongside the Initial Draft Bassetlaw Plan, set out how the employment targets were identified.
-The employment
+Further changes that have been made to the options for the quantum of housing development at the current stage of plan making are addressed in the appraisal work, which is now presented in Chapter 4 of this report. - 2.20 The Planning for Employment background paper10, available alongside the Initial Draft Bassetlaw Plan, set out

-7 GL Hearn (2017) North Derbyshire and Bassetlaw SHMA - OAN Lindate
+7 GL Hearn (2017) North Derbyshire and Bassetlaw SHMA - OAN